brewDOCs/BrewDOCs/README.md

 THEN

-6. Go to https://github.com/brewDOCs/BrewDOCs/pulls to create a pull request to merge your branch into the dev branch (not the main branch!)
+6. Go to https://github.com/brewDOCs/BrewDOCs/pulls to create a pull request to merge your branch into the dev branch

 7. Assign it to someone to be reviewed and then merged